-Arthedain's main army barely survived the battle that took place at Weathertop.
+Arthedain's main army barely survived the battle at Weathertop.
 Withdrawing into the surrounding hills with the Seeing-stone, they yielded the tower on Amon Sûl and retreated home to Fornost.
-The Angmarim razed the citadel after wiping out its few remaining defenders - brave fighters who fought to cover the retreat of their brethren.
+The Angmarim razed the citadel after wiping out its few remaining defenders brave warriors who fought to cover the retreat of their brethren.
 Once again, the Lord of the Nazgûl prevailed.
 Cardolan passed into his fold.

-Arthedain survived five hundred and sixty-six years after the collapse of its last sister state.
+Arthedain survived 566 years after the collapse of its last sister state.
 Facing overwhelming odds, the Dúnedain of the last successor kingdom doggedly drove off a number of major attacks along its eastern and northern boundaries.
-Many of Arthedain's beleaguered people relocated toward the frontier and concentrated in Fornost or in manors and settlements near the kingdom's border-forts, enabling the Edain of the North to react to any significant incursions.
-(This shift invited the Hobbit migration into Arthedain's Shire in T.A.
+Many of Arthedain's beleaguered people relocated toward the frontier and concentrated in Fornost or in manors and settlements near the kingdom's borderforts, enabling the Edain of the North to react quickly to any significant incursions.
+(This population shift made room for the Hobbit migration into Arthedain's Shire in T.A.
 1600-40.)

 Nature intervened as well, for the buildup of Angmar's forces in Cardolan prior to T.A.
-1636 ended with the onset of the Great Plague.
-The pestilence that struck during the winter of 1636-37 devastated Cardolan's remaining residents, but it also decimated the Witch-king's southern army.
-Angmarim in Rhudaur and Angmar fared poorly - much more so than the Dúnedain - forcing the Lord of the Nazgûl to rebuild his shattered forces and delaying the final confrontation for another three centuries.
+I636 ended with the onset of the Great Plague.
+The pestilence that struck during the winter of I636-37 devastated Cardolan's remaining residents, but it also decimated the Witchking's southern army.
+Angmarim in Rhudaur and Angmar fared poorly-worse than the Dúnedain-forcing the Lord of the Nazgûl to slowly rebuild his shattered forces and delay a final confrontation for another three centuries.

 Arthedain's end came in the War of T.A.
 1973-75.
 After nearly a decade of massing on the Arnorian frontier, the Witch-king poised his armies for the killing blow, and King Arvedui realized that the Host of Angmar could not be stopped without aid from the South Kingdom.
-He urgently appealed to Eärnil but, before the Gondorians arrived, the Black Sorcerer initiated his felling strike.
+He urgently appealed to Eärnil but, before the Gondorians arrived, the Black Sorcerer initiated his deadly strike.
 Angmar's armies overran Arthedain in T.A.
-1974, sending Arvedui into hiding in the Dwarf-mines of the Nan-i-Naugrim in the Blue Mountains of Lindon.
+1974, sending Arvedui into hiding in the Dwarf-mines of the Nani-Naugrim in the Blue Mountains of Lindon.
 Arvedui died in the Ice Bay the following year while seeking aid from the Lossoth of the Far North.
-Both of the Palantíri his retainers had rescued during the slaughter in Arthedain perished with him.
-Their loss fittingly symbolized the end of the North Kingdom and the completion of the Witchking's primary goal.
+Both of the palantíri his retainers had rescued during the slaughter in Arthedain perished with him.
+Their loss was a fitting symbol of the end of the North Kingdom and the completion of the Witch-king's primary goal.

-Although the Lord of the Nazgûl crushed Arnor, he faced a much greater foe.
+Although the Lord of the Nazgûl crushed Arnor, he faced a still greater foe.
 Gondor's relief army landed as Arvedui fled northward and marched to challenge the victors.
-Meeting the Witchking near the ruins of the ancient Arnorian capital of Annúminas, Eärnur of Gondor and his Eriadoran allies vanquished the Host of Angmar and drove the Black Captain from the field.
+Meeting the Witch-king near the ruins of the ancient Arnorian capital of Annúminas, Eärnur of Gondor and his Eriadoran allies vanquished the Host of Angmar and drove the Black Captain from the field.
 The Wraithlord's Iron Home fell later the same year, ending the saga of the Northern Wars.